Picturepark/Picturepark.SDK.Samples/README.md

 Microsites can be static, always displaying the same content, or they can be dynamic, in which the content can differ based on rules, metadata filter definitions, or user search queries.

-## Content Portal
-The Content Portal enables those browsing publically to easily navigate and find guidance through a variety of content via both filters and a powerful search.
-Content Portal users can examine thumbnails or other previews of content, which they can additionally choose to download in a range of formats and image resolutions.
-It is an excellent publication end-point within a wider [headless](https://picturepark.com/solutions/headless-content-management) workflow.

-Get hands-on experience with our [demo version](https://demo-contentportal.picturepark.com/).

 ### Who needs this?
 Organizations with many different types of content to communicate with the public, employees, partners or other groups, e.g., as
 - Image Gallery